jessetmia/GASImplementation/README.md

 Base values can be modified by updating the InitializeBaseAttributes Effect.

-## Play In Editor
+The following Blueprints are included:
+- BP_PlayerCharacter - This uses Manny as the mesh
+- BP_PlayerController
+- BP_TestGameMode

+Input Actions are included for the following:
+- Jump
+- Sprint
+- Crouch
+- Look
+- Move

+## How to play

-All classes should be extendedable for Blueprints, but default values should be set to allow for immediate play by setting Gamemode to BaseGameMode in editor.
-Controls will need to be configured in the playercontroller.
+All classes should be extendedable for Blueprints, but default values should be set to allow for immediate play by setting Gamemode to BP_TestGameMode in editor.
 This has been tested with first and 3rd person default projects in UE5.

+No animations are included in this plugin.
+The BP_PlayerCharacter uses the manny mesh, and unarmed ABP.